YourVoice- Careers and Learning

 Applying for a job

-Job interview – this can be a scary experience, but you need to set a good first impression in terms of dress, being prepared, getting to know the business and staying calm
+Job interview – this can be a scary experience, but you need to set a good first impression in terms of clothing, being prepared, getting to know the business and staying calm

 Getting work experience – if you are looking to work in a specific sector, it may help you to complete some work experience.
 This is unpaid but it can help you learn certain skills.
 Many young people end up working for a company they have done work experience with after setting a good first impression

-Contracts of employment- Your employer normally has an obligation to provide you with a written statement of the terms and conditions of your employment within about 2 months of your start date.
-This usually forms your contract of employment, and can be quite long and full of legal wording, but it is needed as it sets out your and your employer's duties, rights, responsibilities and conditions.
+Contracts of employment - Your employer normally has an obligation to provide you with a written statement of the terms and conditions of your employment within about 2 months of your start date.
+This usually forms your contract of employment, and can be quite long and full of legal wording, but it is needed as it sets out your duties, rights, responsibilities and conditions, as well as those of your employer.
 GOV.UK has more information on understanding a contract and what your rights are.

 Working while at school